 - 1 small onion

 - ¼ teaspoon ground cumin

 - 1 eggplant Japanese or Chinese

 - ¼ cup pitted green olives sliced in half

 - salt to taste

-- Heat some oil in a pan and saute the onions until they start caramelizing.
-Add the bell peppers and cook for a few minutes more until they are nice and soft.
-Add the cinnamon, turmeric, coriander, Harissa, ginger, and cumin and continue frying until the spices are fragrant.
+- Heat some oil in a pan and sauté the onions until they start caramelizing.
+Add the bell peppers and cook for a few minutes more, until they are nice and soft.
+Add the cinnamon, turmeric, coriander, harissa, ginger, and cumin and continue frying until the spices are fragrant.

 - Add the rest of the ingredients, along with some salt.
 Allow it to cook uncovered over medium low heat until the beans are tender, about 40 minutes.
 Taste and add some more salt if necessary.
-If your tomatoes weren't particularly ripe you might also want to add a bit of honey.
+If your tomatoes weren't particularly ripe, you might also want to add a bit of honey.